Iraneus/betamedneed/_services/homecare.md

 ---
 title: "Homecare"
-date: 2018-11-28T15:14:44+20:00
+date: 2018-11-28T15:14:43+20:00
 featured: true
-weight: 4
+weight: 3
 layout: service
 ---

-Book an appointment for **doctors and therapists** to visit and deliver medical care at home.
+Book an appointment for **doctors and therapists** to visit and deliver medical care at your home or office.

 ![Homecare](/images/illustrations/homecare.jpg)

+Medical professionals that can be requested for homecare include:

+General Practitioners

+Nursing Assistants

+Mental Health Therapists

+Physiotherapists

+Optometrists

+Speech Therapists

 As soon as the order and payment method is confirmed if required, you can have the appointment reserved within 45 minutes or at a suitable time.